MicrosoftDocs/dynamics-365-fraud-protection/content/account-protection-protect-experience.md

 # Account protection protect experience

-Dynamics 365 Fraud Protection offers evaluate and protect which are two different ways (modes) of using the same underlying product.
+You can use two different operating modes in Dynamics 365 Fraud Protection called evaluate and protect.
 There is no difference in the functionality or the feature capability in the two experiences.
-The Protect experience in Fraud Protection implies that you are using Fraud Protection to impact your final decisions in your production environment.
-You can take advantage of model scores to decide whether to accept or reject transactions, and adjudicate escalations from.
+The evaluate mode enables you to see results of the analysis but act based on standard operating procedures and policies.
+In protect mode, you will follow the guidance and recommendations from the analysis.
+These results will help you in determining whether to accept or reject transactions or which escalation path to take.

 [!IMPORTANT]
 >It is up to you to respect the separation of modes and indicate it to the product via the AssessmentType in the assessment API calls.
-You are free to choose how you allocate traffic between the Protect and Evaluate modes at any given time.
+You are free to choose how you allocate traffic between the protect and evaluate modes at any given time.

 ## Using the protect experience